 5. Myth: You need an e-commerce store to make online sales.

-Just because studies are predicting shoppers will spend more than $120 billion online this holiday season, that doesn’t mean you need an actual e-commerce store to cash in on those record-setting figures.
+It doesn't take spending hours on Cyber Monday scouring for deals to know that online sales are crucial during the holiday season.
+However, that doesn’t mean you need an actual e-commerce store to cash in.
 Try combining our Mailchimp landing pages feature with Square.
 You can add Square payments to your landing pages to sell a limited-edition item, run targeted promotions, or launch a new product.
 It’s all made easy with our pre-designed landing pages templates, or you can start from scratch with a basic layout, then add your own content and visuals.
 Another bonus: with Square, there are no contracts or hidden fees, so you only pay one flat rate when you make a sale.